Momoko Takahashi: Career

-While studying at Saitama Sakae High School, she represented the school in the sprints and in 2005 she won the 100 metres at the national high school championships and then the 200 metres at the National Sports Festival of Japan.
+While studying at Saitama Sakae High School, she represented the school in the sprints.
+In 2005, she won the 100 metres at the national high school championships and then the 200 metres at the National Sports Festival of Japan.
 In 2006, she established herself with a Japanese junior and high school record of 11.54 seconds for the 100 metres.
 A third place in the event at that year's Japanese Athletics Championships brought her selection for the 2006 Asian Games.
 She was sixth in the 100 m final and won a silver medal with the Japanese women's 4×100 metres relay team, finishing behind China.

 Takahashi claimed her first national title at the 2007 Japanese Championships, reaching the top of the podium in the women's 100 m.
 She competed at the 2007 Summer Universiade and ran the 100 m individual and relay events at Osaka's 2007 World Championships in Athletics, although she did not make it past the heats in either competition.
 She won a relay medal at the 2007 Asian Athletics Championships that year, as the Japanese were runners-up to Thailand.
 The 2008 season was not as productive for her, as she was fourth nationally and did not get selected for the 2008 Beijing Olympics, but she did improve her 200 m best to 23.48 seconds.